avuko/kathe/README.md

 The app is designed to work *offline*, so from javascript to fonts, everything is bundled locally.

-Just unzip app.zip, get the required python modules and you are ready to start.
-The zip file contains a README.md with instructions on how to set it up with uwsgi, but for day-to-day activities you can just run `./app.py` and work from there.
+Just unzip web.zip, get the required python modules and you are ready to start running `/.app.py` for day-to-day activities.